nktice/AMD-AI/ROCm-5.7.md

 It appears ExLlama isn't being maintained and the emphasis is now on ExLlamav2... v2 has been updated to support Mixture of Experts (MoE such as Mixtral ).
 2023-12-23 - After many tests, it appears that the exllamav2 that's installed above gives an error, so we're compiling and reinstalling exllama here as when we do that it does work.
 2024-01-18 - Something has broken and exllamav2 won't compile so I've added a line to reset the checkout to the last known good / compiling version 0.0.11
+2024-01-20 - Thanks to TurboDerp for resolving issue with exllamav2 so it plays nice with HIP.
+Remarked out workaround, in case such is useful in future.
 ```bash
 # install exllama
 #git clone https://github.com/turboderp/exllama repositories/exllama